Men saving lives by 'talking nonsense'

 Dan, 45, has suffered with depression for 20 years, and said his first breakdown happened around the time his dad was diagnosed with lung cancer and the financial impact of being made redundant began to hit.

 "Sometimes you don't need an answer.
-I'm not looking for an answer off someone, I'm looking for someone to go 'It's alright to be fed up, it's alright to feel like that.'
+I'm not looking for an answer off someone, I'm looking for someone to go 'It's all right to be fed up, it's all right to feel like that.'

 "Probably the thing that helped me the most was accepting that I had an illness and it was fine that I had that illness."